kghose/groho/Readme.md

 different objects.

-Pressing `p` will toggle display of body paths, `m` will toggle display of the fixed size markers, and `b` will toggle display of the scaled circles that represent the actual size of the bodies.
+Pressing `p` will toggle display of body paths, `m` will toggle display of the fixed size markers, `b` will toggle display of the scaled circles that represent the actual size of the bodies, and `o` will toggle the information overlay.

 Once you have sufficient objects in the simulation, it becomes hard to find things.
 Whatever view you can get to using the mouse/keyboard, you can also get to using